 It’s incredibly easy to make these keto protein balls, and there’s no food processor needed.
 Just gather all the ingredients and take a large bowl and a silicone spatula.

-- Incorporate the chocolate chips and allow the batter to rest for a few minutes.
+Incorporate the mini chocolate chips and allow the batter to rest for a few minutes.

-- Roll about one tablespoon of dough to make small balls.
-You’ll get about 15 balls.
+Roll about one tablespoon of dough to make small balls.
+You’ll get about 15 balls from this peanut butter protein balls recipe.

 Tips for Making the Perfect Protein Balls